-Opening a martial arts studio can be a rewarding venture.
+Wondering how to start a martial arts school?
+Opening a martial arts school can be a rewarding venture.
 But, it cannot be entered into without some forethought and planning.
 Read below to see five steps that you need to take before you open your own martial arts dojo.

 No martial arts studio can exist without students.
 The best way to gain a student body to a new dojo is to advertise.
 There are several ways to advertise, depending on the size of your budget and the intended audience.
-Before a new studio owner begins an advertising campaign, he needs to consider the following factors:
+Before a new studio owner begins brainstorming martial arts advertising ideas, he needs to consider the following factors:

 So much goes into the advertising process that it can be overwhelming.
-New studio owners who are not comfortable with the advertising process might want to consult with a marketing company or public relations firm for guidance.
+New studio owners who are not comfortable with the advertising process might want to consult with a marketing company or public relations firm for guidance on martial arts marketing ideas and campaigns.
 Although there is a cost connected with those services, the resulting new students will offset the money that is spent.

 Part of having a successful business is knowing what not to do.
 Learning from other people’s mistakes saves new martial arts studio owners lots of time they do not have and frustration that they do not need.
 “10 Problems with Most Martial Arts Schools/Gyms” opens in a new window has identified the following pitfalls new studio owners should avoid when getting their businesses off their feet:

 Martial Arts can be dangerous, even for the most advanced and experienced participants.
-When someone is just learning the ins-and-outs of the intricate movements martial arts requires, it is incredibly easy for accidents to happen and for participants to get hurt.
-Anyone looking to open a martial arts studio or dojo needs to be protected with martial arts insurance.
+When someone is just learning the ins-and-outs of the intricate movements martial arts requires, it is incredibly easy for accidents and injuries to happen and for participants to get hurt.
+Anyone looking to open a martial arts studio or dojo needs to be safeguarded with martial arts insurance.

 Marine Agency can help you with your martial arts studio insurance needs.
 We offer comprehensive and customizable policies at reasonable prices.

-Contact Marine Agency today to see how we can help you.
+Contact Marine Agency today to learn more about martial arts school requirements and to see how we can help you.